PaloAltoNetworks/terraform-panos-ngfw-modules/README.md

 ## Setup

+### Modes

+The modules are designed to seamlessly integrate with either a PAN-OS firewall or a Panorama instance, providing flexibility in their usage.
+The user is required to implicitly pass the `mode` variable to these modules, which dictates the operational context of the modules.
+This variable is mandatory, with accepted values being `panorama` or `ngfw`.

 The underlying panos provider can be configured using the following methods.

 For all the supported arguments, please refer to [provider documentation](https://registry.terraform.io/providers/PaloAltoNetworks/panos/latest/docs#argument-reference)